-As soon as you take your first steps in recovery from an eating disorder, your relationships will start to change.
-By the time you enter into the maintenance stage of living in recovery, you may focus more of your efforts to dealing with this.
-By now, you're feeling more comfortable about your day-to-day eating habits and you have many tools and people to reach for when things come up.
+As soon as you take your first steps in recovery from an eating disorder, your relationships will likely start to change.
+By the time you enter into the maintenance stage of living in recovery, you may focus more of your efforts on dealing with this.
+By now, you’re feeling more comfortable about your day-to-day eating and you have many tools to reach for and people to reach out to when things come up.

 Perhaps you used to be controlled by people pleasing, doing anything to avoid the guilt associated with letting someone down.
-Perhaps the people around you aren't ready to accept an inter-dependent relationship, rather than a co-dependent relationship with you.
-As you change and grow, not everyone in your world may jump on board.
-This is a big adjustment for everyone.
+Perhaps people aren’t ready to accept an interdependent relationship with you, rather than a codependent relationship.
+As you change and grow, not everyone in your world may jump on board, because guess what?

 Your relationships can grow with you, if you give yourself and others the time and attention that are needed for long-lasting change.